PEO & EOR services in Finland

 - 6 months if the employment has continued for longer than 12 years.

 In Finland, the working hours per week are usually 37.5, which amounts to 7.5 hours per day.
 The working hours cannot exceed 40 hours per week and 8 hours per day.
-The usual working day start at 8am and finishes at 5pm with one hour of lunch break.
+The usual working day starts at 8 am and finishes at 5 pm with one hour of lunch break.

-Finland sets its standards pretty high when it comes to work-life balance and family time is very important for Finnish people.
-Additionally, working overtime is quite common, any working hours after 40 hours per week has to be paid at a minimum of 150% of the normal hourly salary.
+Finland sets its standards pretty high when it comes to work-life balance, and family time is very important for Finnish people.
+Additionally, working overtime is quite common, any working hours after 40 hours per week have to be paid at a minimum of 150% of the normal hourly salary.

 In Finland, the annual leave is calculated from April 1 to March 31.
 Employees earn 2 vacation days per month in a fixed-term contract and 2.5 days per month in a permanent contract.
-If the employee works at the company longer than a year the holiday entitlement in Finland is 4 weeks (20 days).
-Upon completing 15 years’ service, the annual leave entitlement increases to 3 days per month.
+If the employee works at the company longer than a year, the holiday entitlement in Finland is 4 weeks (20 days).
+Upon completing 15 years of service, the annual leave entitlement increases to 3 days per month.